Stefku/intellij-reference-diagram/README.md

 This plugin is available in IntelliJ Plugin Registry: [https://plugins.jetbrains.com/plugin/7996](https://plugins.jetbrains.com/plugin/7996)

+## Known Issues
+- Diagram is not updated when underlying class is refactored

 ## Example

 This example shows three cohesive clusters in MainClass (source is showed below).